-PENDING PENSION-RELATED ISSUES THE FIRST HALF OF THE 126th GENERAL ASSEMBLY JANUARY 1, 2005 - DECEMBER 31, 2005
+PENDING PENSION-RELATED ISSUES THE 126th GENERAL ASSEMBLY JANUARY 1, 2005 - DECEMBER 31, 2006

 The ORSC staff keeps legislators abreast of relevant public retirement issues and of prior recommendations that have been made but not acted upon by the legislature.
-The legislature dealt with some of these issues in 2005, however, there remain a number of issues and recommendations that continue to warrant legislative consideration.
-What follows is a brief summary of each issue and of action taken by the legislature, if any, in 2005.
+The legislature dealt with some of these issues this session, however, there remain a number of issues and recommendations that continue to warrant legislative consideration.
+What follows is a brief summary of each issue and of action taken by the legislature, if any, during the 126th General Assembly.
 Further background and detail is available through the ORSC website www.orsc.org.